 We applied revenue recognition guidance to determine whether the performance obligations under this collaboration, including the license, participation on steering committees, development services, and manufacturing and supply services, could be accounted for separately or as a single unit of accounting.
 We determined that these obligations represent a single unit of accounting and will recognize revenue as product is supplied to Actavis.
-Therefore, we have recorded \$4.0 million of total billed and billable milestones and development expenses related to the Actavis agreement as deferred revenue as of both March 31, 2016 and December 31, 2015.
+Therefore, we have recorded \$4.0 million of total billed and billable milestones and development expenses related to the Actavis agreement as deferred revenue as of both June 30, 2016 and December 31, 2015.
 We expect to recognize this revenue over the ten year period that begins after Actavis' first sale of applicable product under the Actavis agreement.

-Financial Obligations Related to the License and Development of ONIVYDE

-In September 2005, Hermes BioSciences, Inc., or Hermes, which we acquired in October 2009, entered into a license agreement with PharmaEngine under which PharmaEngine received an exclusive license to research, develop, manufacture and commercialize ONIVYDE in Europe and certain countries in Asia.
-In May 2011, we entered into a new agreement with PharmaEngine, which we refer to as the PharmaEngine agreement, under which we reacquired all previously licensed rights for ONIVYDE, other than rights to commercialize ONIVYDE in Taiwan.
+Financial Obligations Related to the License and Development of ONIVYDE refer to as the PharmaEngine agreement, under which we reacquired all previously licensed rights for ONIVYDE, other than rights to commercialize ONIVYDE in Taiwan.
 As a result, we had the exclusive right to commercialize ONIVYDE in all territories in the world, except for Taiwan, where PharmaEngine has an exclusive commercialization right.
 Upon entering into the May 2011 agreement with PharmaEngine, we paid PharmaEngine a \$10.0 million upfront license fee.
 In addition, we made a milestone payment of \$5.0 million to PharmaEngine in connection with dosing the first patient in our Phase 3 clinical trial of ONIVYDE, which occurred and was paid in the first quarter of 2012.